 Water Treatment Plant Operator

 Performing many of the same type of duties of power plant operators, water treatment plant operators monitor and control the machines that clean impurities out of water and prepare it for future use.
 They also wash out tanks and other equipment, analyze water samples, manage the addition of chemicals and keep detailed records of the cleansing process.

 Education beyond high school is not usually required for treatment plant operators, but earning a certificate or associate degree in water quality management may be appealing to some employers.
 To qualify for the required state licensure, operators usually start out in an entry-level attendant position and gain the necessary work experience.

-According to the BLS, water and wastewater treatment plant operators should experience employment growth of 6% between 2014 and 2024, resulting in 7,000 new job openings.
-These workers earned a median annual income of $44,790 in 2015, as seen in BLS reports.
+According to the BLS, water and wastewater treatment plant operators should experience an employment decline of 3% between 2016 and 2026.
+These workers earned a median annual income of $46,780 in 2018, as seen in BLS reports.